My counselling focus is to support adults who are experiencing grief, loss and trauma.

 A strong focus is on solution focused and strengths-based therapies that are offered with compassion, are culturally sensitive and are socially just.
 I am trauma-informed in my counselling approach and trained to support those with Post Traumatic Stress Disorder (PTSD) and or those who have had other traumatic experiences.
 My education includes a Bachelor of Arts in Disability Studies with honours and distinction from the Toronto Metropolitan University, and a Master of Arts in Counselling Psychology with Yorkville University.
 I am a Registered Psychotherapist (qualifying) with the College of Registered Psychotherapists of Ontario (CRPO) and a professional practice member of the Canadian Counselling and Psychotherapy Association (CCPA).
 I value the opportunity to collaborate with clients in the therapeutic process, working in a non-judgemental manner, that ensures acceptance, safety, and trust.

-Trauma in the disability community is often experienced as being ‘othered’, social barriers that have led to masking, participatory opportunities that have been limited and or the lack of accessibility of appropriate interdependent supports.
+Trauma in the disability community is often experienced as being ‘othered’.
+As well as social barriers that have led to masking, participatory opportunities that have been limited and or the lack of accessibility of appropriate interdependent supports.

 Many individuals are also navigating complex systems or relational challenges within family and care dynamics.

 As a passionate advocate for disability rights and throughout my role as Founder of Recreational Respite (est.2008), my approach has always been to create a non-pathologizing, safe and non-judgemental space for any individual.
-My deep understanding of diverse barriers, navigating challenges of an individuals experience in life and or complex relational challenges within families, has contributed to the development of a neuroaffirming practice.
+My deep understanding of the neurodiverse community, barriers, navigating challenges of an individuals experience in life and or complex relational challenges within families, has contributed to the development of a neuroaffirming practice.

 Ages 18+

 Trauma often causes intense grief experiences for an individual who might feel stuck in the grief process and or feels unable to adapt to life after a loss or traumatic event.
 Personal experiences of grief and loss are uniquely individual and should be supported as such.
 Trauma-informed care in counselling considers the impact that trauma has had on an individual’s wellbeing and their ability to cope.
-Grief support sessions may focus on re-establishing emotional regulation, reduce trauma symptoms, build skills and strategies to cope and process losses associated with the grief.
-Counselling sessions aim to collaboratively create safety, choice and trust while identifying ongoing social supports.
+Grief counselling may focus on re-establishing emotional regulation, reduce trauma symptoms, build skills and strategies to cope and process losses associated with the grief.

 Individual, couples and or family sessions are available virtually across Ontario.
 Ages 18+

-Grief and loss are experienced by the death, dying, a life changing diagnosis, chronic illness or disease, a major life and or transitional change that effect’s identity, or other traumatic event.
+Grief and loss are experienced by the death, dying, a life changing diagnosis, chronic illness or disease, a major life transition or change.

 Grief and loss feel isolating and often tangled in pain and confusion.
 Grief is a natural response to losing someone or something that is important to us.
 For the grieving individual, family or community, it can be hard to find emotional regulation and meaning from a loss.
 Grief can also be amplified with persistent barriers that contribute to feelings of isolation, loss of a sense of role and or purpose and feeling emotionally stuck, in our lives.

 Families can often experience grief and loss in an individual or collective way.
 A loss, death or dying event, a complicated diagnosis and or a major transition or change that has caused grief, can create isolation that contributes to unique grief struggles for both the individual and or their family.
-Counselling support can include a focus on trauma, anxiety and depression, to help each member of the family support one another during this challenging time.
-Building coping strategies and emotional and social supports, reducing isolation, and improving communication are some (but not all) of the goals in counselling sessions.
+Counselling can include a focus on trauma, anxiety and depression to help each member of the family support one another during this challenging time.
+Building coping strategies and emotional and social supports, reducing isolation, and improving communication are some of the goals in counselling sessions.
 Ages 18+

 Equine assisted therapy is a type of counselling approach that supports an individual and involves the presence and interaction with horses.